mph-/lcapy/doc/expressions.rst

   'voltage'

 The units are also incorrect under transformation of products of voltage, current, impedance, and admittance.
+How to fix this is currently being pondered.

 Lcapy has an experimental feature for better unit tracking based on SymPy units.